homan-uppu/writing/2-Essays/Fear equality.md

 Today, even in many of the poorest communities around the world, many kids have the ability to create, to speak their minds in ways their grandparents couldn't dream of, and have access to information and knowledge through the internet that is barely any less than the richest kid living in a high rise building in Manhattan.

-Human progress reduces the barrier to entry and spreads it wider.
+Human progress increases leverage and spreads it wider.

 Yet, it's undeniable that the child that has access to higher quality feedback, more competent, ambitious peers, a stronger safety net, and more supportive loving parents, has an unfair advantage.
-While have a great deal of work to do, and we shouldn't stop pushing for a more fair world.
+We have a lot of work to do.
 But the world is more fair than it has ever been in modern history.

-Every humanitarian effort.
-Every improvement in technology.
-Every advancement in medicine, government policy, etc. will all help us get closer to a fair world, that will simultaneously be more asymmetric, unequal.

 ...